dhis2/dhis2-android-sdk/doc/content/user/workflow.md

 #### DataSet reports

 A DataSetReport in the SDK is a handy representation of the existing aggregated data.
-It would the equivalent of some kind of DataSet instance: a DataSetReport represents a unique combination of DataSet - Period - Orgunit - AttributeOptionCombo and includes extra information like sync state, value count or displayName for some properties.
+It would be the equivalent of a DataSet instance: a DataSetReport represents a unique combination of DataSet - Period - Orgunit - AttributeOptionCombo and includes extra information like sync state, value count or displayName for some properties.

 ```java
 d2.dataValueModule().dataSetReports